Explore UCD

 Engaging debates and discussions encourage diverse viewpoints and critical analysis:

-• Debates: Structured arguments on topics such as AI vs. human leadership or implementing the four-day work week challenge students to articulate and defend their perspectives.
+• Debates: Structured arguments on contemporary topics challenge students to articulate and defend their perspectives.

-• Interactive Discussions: Conversations on ethical AI integration, sustainability, and leadership challenges promote active engagement and collaborative learning.
+• Interactive Discussions: Conversations on leadership challenges promote active engagement and collaborative learning.

 Workshops and Skill-Building Sessions